Anime Los Angeles

 Anime Los Angeles (stylized as Animé Los Angeles) is an annual four-day anime convention held during January at the Long Beach Convention and Entertainment Center in Long Beach, California.

 Programming

-The convention typically offers an AMV contest, artists' alley, con suite, cosplay chess, dealers room, a gaming room, karaoke, manga lounge, and masquerade.
+The convention typically offers an AMV contest, artists' alley, con suite, cosplay chess, dealers room, fashion show, formal dance, a gaming room, karaoke, maid café, manga lounge, and masquerade.

 History

 The convention moved from the Los Angeles Airport Marriott to the Ontario Convention Center in 2016.
 This move was made to accommodate the convention's growth.
 Anime Los Angeles 2021 was cancelled due to the COVID-19 pandemic.
-In 2022, the convention will move to the Long Beach Convention and Entertainment Center.
+In 2022, the convention moved to the Long Beach Convention and Entertainment Center.
+Anime Los Angeles 2025 occurred as scheduled despite the Los Angeles wildfires.